amplience/dc-visualization-sdk/README.md

 ## Context

-The [Context class]() allows you to the retrive the current context the visualisation is in.
+The [Context class]() allows you to the retrieve the current context the visualisation is in.

 ### context.get()